oceanhackweek/oceanhackweek.github.io/index.md

 :::{admonition} OceanHackWeek 2026
 :class: important

-Mark your calendars!
-OceanHackWeek 2026 will be at the [Bamfield Marine Sciences Centre](https://bamfieldmsc.com) from August 24-28th.
+OceanHackWeek 2026 (OHW26) will be held on **August 24-28, 2026** at the [Bamfield Marine Sciences Centre](https://bamfieldmsc.com) on the West Coast of beautiful [Vancouver Island](https://en.wikipedia.org/wiki/Vancouver_Island), British Columbia, Canada!

-If the spelling didn't give it away, we're headed to the West Coast of [Vancouver Island](https://en.wikipedia.org/wiki/Vancouver_Island) (British Columbia, Canada), so start scheming your adventures!

-Stay tuned as we shape what a Canada flavoured OceanHackWeek looks like.
+**We're planning to open applications by the end of May.** Stay tuned and check back soon for updates.

 ```{button-link} ohw26/
 :color: primary